GalipYilmaz/AI-Driven-Football-Scouting/README.md

-# ⚽ AI-Driven Football Scouting Dashboard
+# ⚽ PRO-SCOUT AI | AI-Driven Football Scouting

 An advanced, AI-powered football scouting tool designed to find player alternatives using Machine Learning.
 This tool compares players using K-Nearest Neighbors (KNN) and visualizes technical attributes with dual-radar charts.
 Used EA FC24 dataset.